a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 * content is lost or truncated
 * interactive elements overlapping each other

+The importance is that *relative units* (_em_, _rem_, _%_, _vw_) are used for text.

 ## How to test

 Testing is pretty straight forward.

-1. Choose the right browser
+1. Initial test in multiple browsers
 1. Resize text
+1. Confirm relative font usage
+1. Choose a browser to do further testing in
+1. Resize text
 1. Check everything

 ### Choosing a browser

-Firefox is the best browser for testing [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).
+Testing text-resize needs initial testing in multiple browsers to confirm functionality - that relative units are used correctly in order to conform with [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).

+*Testing text-resizing can fail in _Chrome_ but pass in _Firefox_* since text-zoom in Firefox resizes regardless of usage of relative units.
+Suggested setup is to use Chrome and Firefox in initial testing.

+Firefox is an easy browser for testing further:
 * It makes resizing text really easy
 * It informs you of the current zoom level
 * It's available on all popular Operating Systems